SidBhadra-Lobo/alphafold_testing/README.md

 - no linker fasta, dimer folding + docking
 - trimmed fasta with 10 Alanine linker, dimer folding + docking
 - trimmed fasta with 50 Alanine linker, dimer folding + docking

+Load `session_aligned_structures.pse` into PyMol to see already aligned folding and docking predictions for all *.fasta variants tested.